 Training

-And we’re professionals who have set our own standards of care that go far beyond what someone running an “internet platform” might require.
+And we’re professionals who have set our standards of care that go far beyond what someone running an “internet platform” might require.

 And we pay them well for that training.
 And our fees reflect that expertise.